plumbsoftware/bipedal-gtk-theme/README.md

 ## Description

-A GTK theme that attempts to unify the look of GTK environments running a mix GTK2 and GTK3 applications (most current GTK based desktops).
+A GTK theme that attempts to unify the look of GTK environments running a mix of GTK2 and GTK3 applications (most current GTK based desktops).

 ## Attributes